markwemekamp/RankOne-Umbraco-SEO-Tool/README.md

 RankOne is a collection of SEO tools for Umbraco that aim to optimize your content according to the latest SEO standards.

 RankOne currently contains 4 different tools for Umbraco:
+- A dashboard which will allow you to view the complete the seo score of all pages in your Umbraco installation
 - A doctype composition with title, meta description and meta keywords
 - Dashboard property editor: Score based list of seo improvements
 - Summary property editor: A list of seo improvements
 - Result preview property editor: A google search result preview

 ## How to install the fields composition ##